 - Who We Help

-If you have determined you have interest in the estate or trust at hand and that the will or trust meets one or more of the grounds for contesting a will or trust – or if you need help determining whether it meets one of the grounds — it is crucial to get in touch with a trust and will contest attorney as soon as possible.
+If you have determined you have interest in an estate or trust, and that the will or trust meets one or more of the grounds for contesting a will or trust (or if you need help determining whether it meets one of the grounds), it is a good idea to get in touch with a trust and will contest attorney as soon as possible.

-While there are certain exceptions that can make it possible to bring a contest after the time period to contest a will or trust has elapsed, the statute of limitations for contesting a will or trust is generally not flexible since contests can delay trust or estate administration, which, by extension, can delay when beneficiaries ultimately receive their distributions.
+While there are certain exceptions that can make it possible to bring a contest after the time period to contest a will or trust has elapsed, the statute of limitations for contesting a will or trust is generally not flexible, since contests can delay trust or estate administration, which, by extension, can delay when beneficiaries ultimately receive their estate or trust distributions.

 If you are unsure whether you are within the time limit to contest a will or trust or wish to learn about your options if the statute of limitations on contesting a will or trust has expired, Keystone Law Group’s experienced probate attorneys can help.

 When Can You Contest a Will?

 A will is a legal document that instructs how and to whom a person’s assets should be distributed after they die.
 A will goes into effect upon the death of the testator (the creator of the will); however, distributions cannot be made to beneficiaries until the will has passed through probate, a court-supervised process during which the will is reviewed to confirm its validity.

 If you have inspected the decedent’s will and wish to contest it, the deadline for filing your will contest will depend on whether or not the the document has been admitted to probate.
 Generally, a will contest can be filed at any time prior to admission of a will to probate.
 If the decedent’s will has already been admitted to probate, the statute of limitations on contesting a will is generally 120 days from the date of admission.